Superstar (Delaney and Bonnie song): Carpenters version

 "Superstar" became most popular after its treatment by the Carpenters.
 Richard Carpenter became aware of the song after watching Bette Midler sing it on the February 15, 1971, edition of The Tonight Show with Johnny Carson.

 Produced by Richard Carpenter with Jack Daugherty, it was recorded using members of the Wrecking Crew, a famed collection of Los Angeles-area session musicians.
 Because the original subject matter of the song was more risqué than was typical for the Carpenters, Richard changed a lyric in the second verse from "And I can hardly wait/To sleep with you again" to the less suggestive "And I can hardly wait/To be with you again."
 The track was finished in one take.

 Karen Carpenter's vocal was praised for its intensity and emotional nature.
 David Hepworth commented: "Even with only half her mind on the job, she delivered a perfect performance.
 The guide vocal never needed to be replaced."

 The duo's rendition was included on the May 1971 album Carpenters, and then released as a single in August 1971, rising to number two on the Billboard Hot 100 pop singles chart, held out of the top spot by Rod Stewart's "Maggie May".
-It also became Carpenters' fifth consecutive top-five single in the Billboard Hot 100.
+It also became the Carpenters' fifth consecutive top-five single in the Billboard Hot 100.
 It spent two weeks at number one on the Easy Listening chart that autumn, earning gold record status.
 It reached number 18 on the UK Singles chart and charted in Australia and New Zealand as well.

 Richard was nominated for a Grammy Award for Best Arrangement Accompanying Vocalist for the song.
 "Superstar" would go on to appear on two mid-1970s Carpenters live albums as well as on many compilation albums, including the 2004 SACD compilation The Singles: 1969–1981 (not to be confused with the regular CD, The Singles: 1969–1981) as a remix of the original 1973 mix on the similarly titled compilation The Singles: 1969–1973.